alakovic1/FaceDetection/README.md

 3. WebCamFaceDetection.py file contains implementation of the Viola Jones algorithm and face detection from computers video camera
 4. EyeDetection.py file contains implementation of face detection and eye detection from computers video camera

-All projects are using OpenCV *detectMultiScale* method that returns all the found faces in the photo.
+All projects are using OpenCV *detectMultiScale* method that returns all the found faces in the photo/video.
 Also, all of them are using different classifiers (presented as XML files) to determine the rules of the face.